microsoft/tilecode/manual.md

 # Load Screen and Navigation {#loadscreen}

 The load screen of TileWorld lets you select one of four games to program and play.
-All game assets (game board, images and code) are stored in the flash memory of your Arcade device, so your changes will remain even if you power the device off.
-All editing takes place via the tile paradigm: move the square-shaped cursor between adjacent tiles using the direction pad (dpad); select a tile using the A button to perform an action; the B button takes you back (to the menu of the current screen or to the previous screen).
+All game assets (gameboard, images and code) are stored in the flash memory of your Arcade device, so your changes will remain even if you power the device off.
+All editing takes place via the tile paradigm: move the square-shaped cursor between adjacent tiles using the direction pad (dpad); select a tile using the **A** button to perform an action; the **B** button takes you back (to the menu of the current screen or to the previous screen).
 Assets are saved to flash whenever you transition between screens.

 ![load screen](pics/loadScreen.JPG)

 # Overview of TileWorld Screens {#gamehome}

 Let's take a quick tour through the various screens you can get to from the load screen.
-We load the game from slot 1, which takes us to the game's home screen, as shown below:
+We load the game from slot #1, which takes us to the game's home screen, as shown below:

 ![home page](pics/homePage1.JPG)